 As an owner, this leaves you personally responsible for paying back the loan (even if your business is incorporated).
 If your business is in difficulty and is unable to make the loan payments, whatever personal assets you have posted as collateral (house, car, investment accounts, etc.) can be seized by the bank.

-With debt financing, the fixed repayment schedule and the high cost of loan repayment can make it difficult for a business to expand while with equity financing, money is invested in the business in exchange for equity - there is no fixed repayment schedule and investors generally have a long term goal of return on investment.
+With debt financing, the fixed repayment schedule and the high cost of loan repayment can make it difficult for a business to expand.
+With equity financing, money is invested in the business in exchange for equity.
+There is no fixed repayment schedule, and investors generally have a long-term goal of return on investment.